 The financially savvy see credit cards as a convenience, not a debit account.
 A GOBankingRates survey found that 50% of Americans have credit card debt.
 If you carry a high balance month to month and have high interest rates, you’re paying a premium for the same purchases your debt-free friends make.

 Dodge debt and avoid using credit cards except in emergencies.
-“Few, if any, investments will return as much,” said Gallegos.
+“Few, if any, investments will return as much,” Gallegos said.
 “Having no credit card debt provides a financial cushion itself.”
-If you’re having trouble doing this, you can check out some ways to avoid or get out of credit card debt
+If you’re having trouble doing this, you can consider some ways to avoid or get out of credit card debt.

 You Don’t Invest

-Passive income is a key differentiating factor between financial struggle, and investments like penny stocks or Bitcoin alternatives don’t have to break the bank.
-As Cardan Capital financial advisor told U.S. News and World Report, “This allows (you) to generate income or grow assets even when (you) are not sitting in the office.”
+Passive income is a key differentiating factor between financial struggles and financial success, and investments like penny stocks or Bitcoin alternatives don’t have to break the bank.
+As a Cardan Capital financial advisor told U.S. News and World Report, “This allows (you) to generate income or grow assets even when (you) are not sitting in the office.”